TFDet: Target-Aware Fusion for RGB-T Pedestrian Detection: Method

 \subsection{Correlation-Maximum Loss Function}

 Based on the analysis in Section~\ref{sec:model formulation}, our feature contrast enhancement method needs to ensure that: (1) the predicted box-level mask $\mathbf{m}$ is as accurate as possible, and (2) the processed correlation $\mathbf{s}$ between the predicted box-level mask and the initially fused feature is as high as possible.
-Since the ground-truth box-level mask is binary and exhibits distinct contrast between the foreground and background, this method enables the detector to learn contrast-enhanced features.

 To this end, we propose a novel loss function named the correlation-maximum loss function $\mathcal{L}_{\rm corr\_max}$ to regularize the model.
 It is defined as

 where $\mathbf{\tilde{m}}$ denotes the GT box-level mask and $\alpha=\text{0.1}$ in this work.
 This function comprises two components: the segmentation loss function $\mathcal{L}_{\rm seg}$ and the negative correlation loss function $\mathcal{L}_{\rm neg\_corr}$.